What are the Chapters and Networks?

 Intangible Heritage (ICH) Researchers Network

 The Intangible Heritage (ICH) Researchers network shares information about ICH-related research, publications, conferences, courses and events with people working specifically on ICH issues.
 Members come from all continents and various professional backgrounds, communities and institutions or NGOs.
 In August 2018, the network included over 1200 members.
 We send out a monthly newsletter.
 Other languages than English are welcomed but the newsletter is mostly in English.

-If you wish to join the ICH Network, please select 'Intangible Heritage' as one of your Research Interests under your Member Profile in the ACHS Member Directory.
+If you wish to join the ICH Network, please select 'Intangible Heritage' under “Chapters and Networks” in your Member Profile in the ACHS Member Directory. .
 Please direct any enquiries about the ICH Network to the Coordinator, Dr Cristina Clopot and/or Dr Hanna Schreiber.